mechachki/spotify_libraries/README.md

 # spotify_libraries
-Some files required to run the local music files in Ubuntu 16.04 LTS on Spotify 1.0.28.89.
+Some files required to run local music files in Spotify on Linux

+* originally for `Spotify 1.0.28.89` running on `Ubuntu 16.04 LTS`

+* tested also on:
-Tested also on Debian Jessie and Scratch (testing) on Jun, 6 2016 Tested also on Ubuntu 20.04 LTS on February, 12 2021
+   * Debian Jessie and Scratch (testing) on Jun, 6 2016
+   * Ubuntu 20.04 LTS on February, 12 2021
+      * Spotify version: `1.1.26.501`

 ## Instalation